Welcome to the new KidsHealth website! See what is new.

 What is long COVID?

-Most children with COVID-19 will have a mild illness and get better quickly.
+Most tamariki with COVID-19 will have a mild illness and get better quickly.
 Long COVID or post-COVID-19 condition are the terms used to describe symptoms that continue for more than 12 weeks after a positive test.

 For a child or young person to have a diagnosis of post-COVID-19 condition, their symptoms need to be having an impact on their everyday functioning, and cannot be explained by another condition.